 Figure 4.
 Packet Transfer

-Packet transfer, shown in Figure 4, protocol is the mostly used and simplest protocol among other protocols.
-It is the main service access protocol using tokens one by one.
-One token of the hash chain is sent from client to AP and the client starts to use broadband access service.
+The Packet transfer protocol, shown in Figure 4, is the simplest and most commonly used protocol among other protocols.
+It is the main service access protocol that uses tokens one by one.
+One token of the hash chain is sent from client to AP and the client starts to use the broadband access service.
 Usage is charged in time basis.
 Every 5 minutes client sends a new hash token to continue to get Internet service.
-When a user sends a hash token it means that he/she already paid for the service and if disconnection protocol is called after e.g. 2 minutes, user could not get a refund for remaining 3 minutes.
+When a user sends a hash token it means that she already has paid for the service and in case of disconnection the protocol is called after e.g. 2 minutes, then the user would not get a refund for the remaining 3 minutes.

 The time measurement happens between access point and client.
-Decrementing from 5 minutes is done by access point.
-If client tries to get service after 5 minutes, access point sends a request to client to make him to send a new hash token.
+Decrementing from 5 minutes is done by the access point.
+If client tries to get service after 5 minutes, access point sends a request to client to make her send a new hash token.

 Update Packets